robmhoward/ExcelJsDocumentation/resources/chartPointsCollection.md

 ### getItemAt(index: number)

-Get chartPoint object properties based on its position in the items[] array.
+Get chartPoint object properties based on its position in the collection..

 #### Syntax
 ```js